DomLangridge/t2k-user-scripts/README.md

 A repository for me to keep the various scripts and things that I tend to use:

-`mach3_t2k/slurm_scripts` - Slurm job submission scripts for MaCh3 T2K
+`MaCh3_T2K/slurm_scripts` - Slurm job submission scripts for MaCh3 T2K

+`OAGenWeightsApps/slurm_scripts` - Slurm job submission scripts for OAGenWeightsApps